carloscm97/youtube-monitoring/README.md

 **Note**: Do not delete folders, only their contents.

 The script in `utils/clear_volumes.py` can be used for this purpose.
-You will probably need root permissions to run it and not have permissions problems. (**important**: execute the script in `utils` folder)
+You will probably need root permissions to run it and not have permissions problems.

 ```bash
 sudo python3 clear_volumes.py